NVIDIA-Omniverse/configurator-samples/README.md

 Available scripts and snippets:<br>
 - Run Variants (cache/run_variants.py) - Finds all variants and runs through them.
 Waits the stage to be fully ready before each new one is set.
 If a caching graph is found (`OmniGraph` prim with name `CacheGeneration`), a signal (`GenerateCache`) is emitted for the graph to receive and to run through the authored options.<br>
+- Create Variant Json Data (cache/create_variant_json_data.py) - Creates a json file that contains all the variant sets and variants in the configurator stage.
+This file can then be edited and variants removed and used as input to the generate and validate cache functions.
+This will minimize the cache size and speed up iteration if you are dealing with assets that contain more variants than used in your configurator project.
 - Copy Configurator (cache/copy_configurator.py) - Copy the configurator to another folder on the local disk.
 This is done to test the UJITSO cache from a different locations from where it was authored.
 - Validate Log (cache/validate_log.py) - Find UJITSO errors in log file.
-- Generate & Validate Cache (cache/generate_validate_cache.bat) - This batch script uses the three scripts above to fully automate cache generation and cache validation.
+- Generate & Validate Cache (cache/generate_validate_cache.bat) - This batch script uses the scripts above to fully automate cache generation and cache validation.
 - Optimize File (optimize_file.py) - Conform a DELTAGEN export to Omniverse best practices<br>
 - Visibility Switches (visibility_switches.py) - Modify the switch variant functionality from DELTAGEN exports to visibility toggles<br>
 - CSV Material Replacements (csv_material_replacements.py) - A data driven material replacement workflow<br>